vchaparro/wind-power-forecasting/README.md

 1. Prepare data for EDA (`eda`).
 Transforms raw data into a proper format for Exploratory Data Analisys.
 2. Data engineering (`de`).
 Gets the data ready to be consumed by Machine Learning algorithms.
 3. Feature engineering (`fe`).
 Allows to explore and add new features to the data sets.
 4. Modeling (`mdl`).
-Trains the selected from among the following algorithms: MARS, KNN, RF, SVM.
+Trains the selected algorithm from among the following: MARS, KNN, RF, SVM.
 It aslo optimizes hyperparameters of the model and make predictions on the test set.

 There are other two additional pipelines:
 1. CNR pipeline.
 It contains several subpipelines to get predictions and submission file for the CNR Data Science Challege.